coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 To effectively use this LTPAQ analysis tool, follow the steps outlined below.

 ### Transcript Data Handling:

+To initialize the LTPAQ tool with your questionnaire transcript data, follow these steps:

+1. Locate the designated Excel spreadsheet: DB_LTPAQ.xlsx in the project directory.

-Input your questionnaire transcript data into the designated Excel spreadsheet: db_ltpaq.xlsx.
-Now it contains three subjects with invented data as an example.
+2. Input your questionnaire transcript data into this spreadsheet.
+The file already includes three subjects with sample data as an illustrative example.

-Note: The headers in db_ltpaq.xlsx are locked with the password "ltpaq" to maintain a consistent structure.
-Ensure that your data adheres to this structure for seamless processing.
+Note: The headers in DB_LTPAQ.xlsx are locked with the password "ltpaq" to maintain a consistent structure.
+It is crucial to ensure that your data adheres to this predefined structure for seamless processing.

+3. Make sure to replace the sample data with your own, maintaining the structure and format outlined in the locked headers.

+By adhering to these instructions, you ensure that the LTPAQ tool processes your data accurately and efficiently.

 Special Consideration for "Other Transportation" Option:
 When the option "Other Transportation" is selected in the questionnaire, a manual entry is required for the corresponding METs value.
 Locate the relevant cell in the database spreadsheet (db_ltpaq.xlsx) designated for manual entry and input the corresponding METs value.